March 2026 Windows Update — Why You Should Install It Now

 How to Install It

-4. Let it download and install — this may take 10–30 minutes depending on your PC speed and internet connection
+- Let it download and install, which may take 10–30 minutes depending on your PC speed and internet connection

-5. Restart when prompted — the updates don't take effect until you restart.
+- Restart when prompted.
+The updates don't take effect until you restart.
 Don't just leave the "restart pending" notification sitting there for days

 What If Updates Are Failing?